rockaru/Basic-Angular-10-Crud-Generator-Powered-by-Python-EVE-Part-1/README.md

 `git clone https://github.com/rockaru/Basic-Angular-10-Crud-Generator-Powered-by-Python-EVE-Part-1`

-Make sure you have an instance of MongoDB running start the server
+Make sure you have an instance of MongoDB running and start the server

 `python run.py`